pablodecm/phd_thesis/src/101_chapter_1.md

 ### Essentials of Quantum Field Theory {#sec:qft_basics}

-As hinted in the previous section, in quantum field theory (QFT), observed particles are understood as excitations of fields that extend through whole universe.
+As hinted in the previous section, in quantum field theory (QFT), observed particles are understood as excitations of fields that extend through the whole universe.
 Quantum field theory unifies the physical foundations of quantum mechanics and special relativity, and can be used to accurately describe phenomena in systems where relativistic and